 If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police via 101.
 This is a mandatory reporting duty.
-KCSiE (DfE 2021) pg.
-131-132:
+KCSiE (DfE 2022) pg.
+152-153:

-If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual - Children Who Abuse Others.
-Please see the school's anti-bullying policy for more details on procedures to minimise the risk of peer on peer abuse.
+If the allegations raised are against other children, the school should follow section 5.1.17 of the Hertfordshire Safeguarding Children Partnership Procedures Manual - Children Who Abuse Others.
+Please see the school's anti-bullying policy for more details on procedures to minimise the risk of child-on-child abuse.

 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise and a factual account of any verbal disclosures and observations (record of concern should be made on the school CPOMs system).
+The recording must be a clear, precise and a factual account of any verbal disclosures and observations (record of concern proforma is available on the Hertfordshire Grid for Learning).

-Particular attention should be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a Child Protection Plan.
+Particular attention should be paid to the attendance and development of any child about whom the school has concerns, or who has been identified as being the subject of a Child Protection Plan and a written record will be kept.

-If a student who is/or has been the subject of a child protection plan changes school, the DSL will inform the social worker responsible for the case and transfer the appropriate records to the DSL at the receiving school, in a secure manner, and separate from the child's academic file.
+If a pupil who is/or has been the subject of a child protection plan changes school, the DSL will inform the social worker responsible for the case and transfer the appropriate records to the DSL at the receiving school, in a secure manner, and separate from the child's academic file.

-The DSL is responsible for making the senior leadership team aware of trends in behaviour that may affect student welfare.
+The DSL is responsible for making the senior leadership team aware of trends in behaviour that may affect pupil welfare.
 If necessary, training will be arranged.